 I hereby submit that I am the holder of CDC No. issued from the Office of Shipping Master. and

-I hereby submit that I have never been debarred front the concerned Shipping master Office and I am aware that, if at any time, I am found to have concealed distorted any material information and the Shipping Master has reasons to believe that I have obtained the CDC by presenting false or erroneous information, my CDC will be cancelled/suspended forthwith as per the provisions contained in Rule 9 of the Merchant Shipping (Continuous Discharge Certificate) Rules, 2017, as amended.
+I hereby submit that I have never been debarred front the concerned Shipping master Office and I am aware that, if at any time, I am found to have concealed distorted any material information and the Shipping Master has reasons to believe that I have obtained the CDC by presenting false or erroneous information, my CDC will be cancelled/suspended forthwith as per the provisions contained in Rule 9 of the Merchant Shipping (Continuous Discharge Certificate) Rules, xxxx, as amended.

 Place: